 Providing you do it smartly, borrowing money can make achieving your goals financially possible.

 However, fail to do your homework and it could end up being more of burden than you bargained for.

-When comparing your options it's a good idea to look at the total you'll have to pay out once interest and charges are factored into the equation.
+When comparing your options it is a good idea to look at the total you will have to pay out once interest and charges are factored into the equation.

-Here are the most common reasons for needing to borrow money and the cheapest ways to go about doing it so you don't end up paying through the nose.
+Here are the most common reasons for needing to borrow money and the cheapest ways to go about doing it so you do not end up paying through the nose.

 An APR stands for Annual Percentage Rate and illustrates how much your credit card, loan, or other form of credit will cost per year.

 The APR figure will take into account all fees and charges over the year, so it is a good guideline for exactly how much your loan, credit card, or other form of borrowing will cost.